Buddy Hackett: Screen debut

+Return to television

-Hackett became known to a wider audience when he appeared on television in the 1950s and 60s as a frequent guest on variety talk shows hosted by Jack Paar and Arthur Godfrey, telling brash, often off-color jokes, and mugging at the camera.
+Hackett became known to a wider audience when he appeared on television in the 1950s and 60s as a frequent guest on variety talk shows hosted by Jack Paar and Arthur Godfrey, telling brash, often off-color jokes, and mugging for the camera.
 Hackett was a frequent guest on both the Jack Paar and the Johnny Carson versions of The Tonight Show.
+His regular guest appearances on Jack Paar's Tonight Show in the early 1960s were rewarded with a coveted appearance on Paar's final Tonight program on March 29, 1962.

-According to the board game Trivial Pursuit, Hackett has the distinction of making the most guest appearances in the history of The Tonight Show Starring Johnny Carson.
-During this time, he also appeared as a panelist and mystery guest on CBS-TV's What's My Line? and filled in as emcee for the game show Treasure Hunt.
+He also appeared as a panelist and mystery guest on CBS-TV's What's My Line? and filled in as emcee for the game show Treasure Hunt.
 He made fifteen guest appearances on NBC-TV's The Perry Como Show between 1955 and 1961.
-He appeared with his roommate Lenny Bruce on the Patrice Munsel Show (1957-1958), calling their comedy duo the "Not Ready for Prime Time Players," twenty years before the cast of Saturday Night Live used the same name.
+He appeared with his roommate Lenny Bruce on the Patrice Munsel Show (1957–1958), calling their comedy duo the "Not Ready for Prime Time Players," twenty years before the cast of Saturday Night Live used the same name.

-Hackett appeared twice on ABC's The Rifleman, starring Chuck Connors and Johnny Crawford.
-In both episodes, "Bloodlines" (1959) and "The Clarence Bibs Story" (1961), his fellow guest star was Denver Pyle.
-He was cast as Daniel Malakie in "Bloodlines", the father of three boisterous brothers headed to trouble, and then as Clarence Bibs in the episode of that same name.
-Bibs is a handyman who after cleaning a gun accidentally kills a notorious outlaw, Longden (X Brands).
-Then, Longden's former partner, George Tanner (Denver Pyle), comes to town but avoids confrontation with Bibs and accepts the explanation that Wicks' death was accidental.

-Stanley

-Hackett starred as the title character on NBC's Stanley, a 1956–57 situation comedy which ran for 19 weeks on Monday evenings at 8:30 pm ET.
+Hackett starred as the title character on NBC's Stanley, a 1956–1957 situation comedy which ran for 19 weeks on Monday evenings at 8:30 pm ET.
 The half-hour series also featured a young Carol Burnett and the voice of Paul Lynde.
 The Max Liebman-produced program aired live before a studio audience and was one of the last sitcoms from New York to do so.
 Stanley revolved around the adventures of the titular character (Hackett) as the operator of a newsstand in a posh New York City hotel.

+Hackett appeared in two episodes on ABC's The Rifleman: "Bloodlines" (1959) and "The Clarence Bibs Story" (1961).

+He appeared many times on the game show Hollywood Squares in the late 1960s and 1970s.
+In one episode, Hackett (who was Jewish) was asked which country had the highest ratio of doctors to populace; he answered "The country with the most Jews" -- Israel.
+Despite the audience roaring with laughter (and Hackett's own belief that the actual answer was Sweden), Israel was the correct answer.